 Round faces tend to be well-balanced with structured cuts.
 “Generally, that means tight around the sides and more length on top,” says Dezarate, like Henry Golding's high and tight.
 With this style, the hair on the back and sides of the head is shaved closer to the skin, while the top is slightly faded.

-Leonardo DiCaprio's slicked-back look is his go-to formal look, and with good reason.
+Leonardo DiCaprio's slicked-back look is his go-to formal style, and with good reason.
 It helps highlight his face, and it looks suave no matter what.

 Round: Lots of Volume